countable-web/open-source-corporation/peopleops/getting_started/TRELLO.md

 ### Trello Cards

 A cards should contain a clear description of the work for one person required to support a given User Story.
 A card should typically be between 1 hour and 1 day of work.
-If it's longer, split it into 2 cards.
+If it's longer, split it into 2 cards in that column.

 ### Trello Board Columns